sush8471/CodeAlpha_Web_Scraping/Code Alpha Web Scraping Project/Readme.md

-# 🌐 IMDb Web Scraping – CodeAlpha Internship Task 1
+# 🌐 IMDb Web Scraping – CodeAlpha Internship Task

-This repository contains my submission for **Task 1: Web Scraping** as part of the **CodeAlpha Data Analytics Virtual Internship**.
+This repository contains my submission for **Web Scraping** as part of the **CodeAlpha Data Analytics Virtual Internship**.

 ---